cdwfs/mona/README.md

 Change Log
 ----------
+ - 5/16/2014: I found a memory stomp introduced in one of my previous changes; hooray for Nsight!
+Fixing it increased my register pressure and pushed me back to 50% occupancy, but noticeably improved long-term convergence quality.
+   I also keep better track of the best solution found so far, which further improves visual quality.
+I fixed a number of race conditions in the per-thread-block score updates, but the algorithm is still flagrantly violating CUDA's "Thou Shalt Not Share Data Directly Between Thread Blocks" rule; only a substantial rewrite will fix that.
+Finally, I tried tweaking the image difference equation to ignore luminance.
+I'm not convinced it's a quality improvement, but between all these changes, Lisa is looking *fine*.
  - 5/14/2014: Reading Ding & Robb's paper revealed some easy improvements, mostly having to do with parameter tuning.
 My neighborhood size and alpha limit were both too large, and appropriate values can apparently be determined as functions of particle count and triangle count respectively.
 The PSO dampening factor also seems to have two optimal values to choose from, depending on the preference